RyanBreaker/CWMR/README.md

 Track that must not be occupied or fouled without authority of the Dispatcher.
 All mainline and passing sidings trackage is considered Controlled Track.

 ### Dispatcher
-The person having sole authority to issue orders and instructions governing the operation of Trains.
+The person having sole authority to issue orders and instructions governing the operation of trains on Controlled Track.

 ### Interchange
 The location at which track is serviced by the hosting Class-1 railroad to deliver cars to industries along CWMR's trackage and take cars away from industries along CWMR's trackage back to the Interchange.